 Date: October 11, 2021

 11:30AM: Chapter Business

-11:45PM: Key Note Presentation
+12:00PM: Key Note Presentation

 1:00PM: Conclusion of Meeting

 Microsoft Teams is a free program that will work through the web, a desktop app and also a mobile app.
 We highly suggest you download the Microsoft Teams app to join the meeting, either on your computer or on your mobile device.

-The link will be provided in the registration confirmation email you will receive upon signup.
-We highly suggest you download the Microsoft Teams app to join the meeting.
+The meeting link will be provided in the registration confirmation email you will receive upon signup.
+You must use the link provided to your email to join the meeting.
 Do not forward links to other people.

 The AHJ and construction communities responded with creativity and resilience to the challenges of the COVID pandemic, including the idea of remote inspections.
 NFPA authorized a brand new standard now in its final draft form; when published the first edition will be the 2024 edition.
 Ray will give an overview of the standard and share some of the more innovative and progressive practices in this field.